Frequently Asked Questions (FAQs) About The Procedure

 Upon successful treatment, the vein will become assimilated into the tissue surrounding it: that is, it will simply be absorbed by the body, however it can be felt as a scar, albeit painless, within the leg for a number of months.6

 Yes.
-All insurers cover these newer procedures just as they have covered the older, more invasive open options.
+All insurers cover these newer procedures just as they have covered the older, more invasive open options, however insurance plans may vary.
 These issues can be discussed in full during consultations with your physician.

 A full 98% of the patients surveyed have claimed that they would recommend this procedure to others suffering similar problems with leg veins (e.g. family members and close acquaintances).7